electronpass/arch-packages/README.md

 # Arch Packages
 [![Build Status](https://travis-ci.org/electronpass/arch-packages.svg?branch=master)](https://travis-ci.org/electronpass/arch-packages)

-Arch package build system for [libelectronpass](https://github.com/electronpass/libelectronpass/) and [electronpass-desktop](https://github.com/electronpass/electronpass-desktop/).
+Arch package build system for [electronpass-desktop](https://github.com/electronpass/electronpass-desktop/) and all its dependencies.

-Packages get built on [Travis CI](https://travis-ci.org/electronpass/arch-packages) and are uploaded to [transfer.sh](https://transfer.sh).
+Packages are built on [Travis CI](https://travis-ci.org/electronpass/arch-packages) and are uploaded to [transfer.sh](https://transfer.sh).
 All the releases are then published on [GitHub Releases](https://github.com/electronpass/arch-packages/releases) page under `current` tag and available for manual download or via pacman.

-To add this repo to pacman, add the following lines to your `/etc/pacman.conf`:
+To add this arch repo to pacman, add the following lines to your `/etc/pacman.conf`:

 ```
 [electronpass-current]